Liver cirrhosis: symptoms, causes, treatment

 Prevention of liver cirrhosis

-- Prevention of diseases of the heart and blood vessels.
+- Prevention of heart and vascular diseases.

 - Parasite protection.

-- Correct lifestyle and diet.
+- Proper lifestyle and diet.